utastudents/cse3310-sp25-002/INTERFACES/JoinGame.md

 Data Exchange:
 -	All communication uses JSON for data exchange.
 Page Mgr manages conversion between JSON from Join Game and the other Java classes.
--	Data to be sent to Page Mgr from Join Game include: o	User game selection (which game/player user wants to join) o	Game preferences (such as playing against a human or a bot)
+-	Data to be sent to Page Mgr from Join Game include:

+    - User game selection (which game/player user wants to join)

+    - Game preferences (such as playing against a human or a bot)
 -	User data inputs on the Join Game component could be in the form of click events (such as pressing on a listed option), string inputs (typing in an input field), etc. which will all be captured as JSON objects.
--	Join Game receives data from Page Mgr including: o	List of players waiting for games o	Available game types/options o	Status updates on player and game availability
+-	Join Game receives data from Page Mgr including:

+    - List of players waiting for games

+    - Available game types/options

+    - Status updates on player and game availability

 Communication Mechanisms: The system is event-driven and will use web sockets.